buildbot/buildbot/master/docs/developer/rtype-logchunk.rst

     :attr integer logid: the ID of log containing this chunk
     :attr integer firstline: zero-based line number of the first line in this chunk
-    :attr unicode content: content of the chunk
+    :attr string content: content of the chunk

     A logchunk represents a contiguous sequence of lines in a logfile.
     Logs are not individually addressible in the data API; instead, they must be requested by line number range.